wisniewskikr/chrisblog-it-cloud/spring-cloud/full/springcloud-springboot3-full/README.md

 1. In a command line tool check list of all Docker containers with `docker ps -a`
 1. In a command line tool check list of active Docker containers with `docker ps`
 1. In a command line tool check list of Docker nerworks with `docker network ls`
-1. In a command line tool check BE container logs with `docker logs be-container`
+1. In a command line tool check SECOND container logs with `docker logs second-container`
-1. In a command line tool check FE container logs with `docker logs fe-container`
+1. In a command line tool check FIRST container logs with `docker logs first-container`

 USAGE KUBERNETES (KIND)